scriptsandthings/macOS_smbx_things/README.md

 In situations where proper network credentials are not working from macOS systems running version 10.13+, disabling SMB session signing may resolve the issue.
 Similar to disabling SMB signing, this reduces the security of an SMB connection and is recommended on systems running on private, secure networks.

+Add the following line to the /etc/nsmb.conf file:

+validate_neg_off=yes

+After updating /etc/nsmb.conf, unmount and remount SMB shares from the macOS system for the changes to take effect.

 # Prevent macOS from reading .DS_Store files on network shares - Disable directory caching - macOS 10.13+

 https://support.apple.com/en-us/HT208209